 Prices valid for this intake only and reviewed annually.

 Due to changes in HEFCE funding, students enrolling on the Foundation Degree in Payroll Management, Foundation Degree in Pensions Administration and Management for the autumn 2012 intake onwards are eligible for student loans to assist with funding these qualifications.

 Students living in Scotland, Wales or Ireland are not currently within the student loan process.
-Students looking for public support to assist with funding these qualifications should apply for a part time student grant from their respective government body.
+Students looking for public support to assist with funding these qualifications should apply for a part-time student grant from their respective governing body.

 The benefits of a student loan to an individual would be:

 - No requirement to pay course fees upfront